Yog Niketan Dham

 Jin Shin Jyutsu

 Jin Shin Jyutsu What is Jin Shin Jyutsu?
 It is a traditional Japanese healing discovered by Jiro Murai in 1900.
 This unique healing is to harmonize the senses and soothe the intellectual body.
-It works on awakening wisdom, enhancing equilibrium, and exploring joy.
+It works to awaken wisdom, enhance equilibrium, and explore joy.
 Jīn Shin is an excellent self-healing practice for maintaining overall well-being

 Yoga for Beginners

-Yoga for Beginners Yoga is a highly beneficial wellness program that has been practiced for centuries.
+Yoga For Beginners Yoga is a highly suitable wellness program that has been practiced for centuries.
 It was formed to help us understand our natural appearance.
-In modern times, it has become a lifestyle for people of all age groups.
-Yoga for beginners is about becoming familiar with the physical and mental aspects of the
+In modern times, it has become a way of life for people of all ages.
+Yoga for beginners is about becoming familiar with the body’s physical and mental aspects.

 Kapalbhati Pranayama